-When enabled, the computer shuts down to the lowest possible power state.
+When this feature is enabled, the computer shuts down to the lowest possible power state.
 The computer must then be turned on with the power button.
 One of the effects is that "wake on LAN" is disabled.

-When disabled, the computer powers down conventionally.
+When this feature is disabled, the computer shuts down conventionally.

-1. Press F10 during startup.
-2. Using the arrow keys, select the Power &gt; Hardware Power Management &gt; S5 Maximum Power Savings, then select Enable.
-Enabling ERP compliance 3.
-Press F10 to accept the change. mode 4.
-Select File > Save Change and Exit, and then press Enter to accept the change.
 5. If using Windows 8 or Windows 8.1, boot to Windows and search in the Start Menu for the setting Change what the power buttons do .
-Uncheck Turn on fast startup (recommended).
-If the checkbox is not available, click Change settings that are currently unavailable at the top of the window.
-1. Press F10 during startup.
-2. Using the arrow keys, select Power &gt; Hardware Power Management &gt; S5 Maximum Power Savings , then select Disable .
-Disabling ERP compliance 3.
-Press F10 to accept the change. mode 4.
-Select File > Save Change and Exit, and then press Enter to accept the change.
+Check Turn on fast startup (recommended) .
+If the check box is not available, select Change settings that are currently unavailable at the top of the window.
+4. Select File , and then select Save Change and Exit .
+Press Enter to accept the change.
+2. 3. g ERP Select Disable , and then press Enter to accept the change.
+Using the arrow keys, select Power , then Hardware Power Management , and then S5 Maximum Power Savings .
+1. Power on or restart the workstation and press F10 during startup to launch the Computer Setup (F10) utility.
+If using Windows 10, use the taskbar search field to search for Power Options.
+Select Choose what the power button does , then select Turn on fast startup (recommended) .
 5. If using Windows 8 or Windows 8.1, boot to Windows and search in the Start Menu for the setting Change what the power buttons do .
-Check Turn on fast startup (recommended).
-If the checkbox is not available, click Change settings that are currently unavailable at the top of the window.
+Uncheck Turn on fast startup (recommended) .
+If the checkbox is not available, select Change settings that are currently unavailable at the top of the window.
+4. Select File , and then select Save Change and Exit .
+Press Enter to accept the change.
+3. Select Enable , and then press Enter to accept the change.
+2. Using the arrow keys, select Power , then Hardware Power Management , and then S5 Maximum Powe Savings .
+1. Power on or restart the workstation and press F10 during startup to launch the Computer Setup (F10) utility.
+2. 3.
+4. 5.